go-gitea/gitea/docs/content/installation/from-source.en-us.md

 By default, gitea generated reduced source maps for frontend files to conserve space.
 This can be controlled with the `SOURCEMAPS` environment variable:

 - `SOURCEMAPS=full` generates all source maps
-- `SOURCEMAPS=reduced` generates limited source maps, the default
+- `SOURCEMAPS=reduced` generates limited source maps, the default for production builds
-- `SOURCEMAPS=none` generates no source maps
+- `SOURCEMAPS=none` generates no source maps, the default for development builds